-Selection for the Concentration: Emory Law students will apply for concentration during the spring semester of their first year or fall of their second year.
+Selection for the Concentration: Emory Law students will apply for the concentration during the spring semester of their first year or fall of their second year.
 The application process includes submitting a statement of interest, a resume or CV, and an unofficial transcript.
 The faculty advisor(s) review the applications and selection to the program will be based on demonstrated interest, experience, and proficiency in the area of law and religion.
-Students who successfully complete the concentration requirements will have "Law and Religion Concentration" listed on their transcript.